arikorn/companion-wiki/Setting-up-Developer-Environment.md

 There are many ways of doing this.
 We recommend using a version manager, to allow for easily updating and switching between versions.

 In the past, we recommended using `n`, but that requires a version node.js to be installed first.
 Our recommendation is to use [fnm](https://github.com/Schniz/fnm#installation) It is fast and cross-platform.
+(If a dependency is missing, use `sudo apt install` to add it.)
 You are free to install any other way you wish, but you will need to figure out the correct commands or ensure you have the right version at each point.

-Once you have installed fnm execute the following in a terminal, to install node.js v18 and make it be the default.
+Once you have installed fnm execute the following in a terminal, to install node.js v22 and make it be the default.

 ```
 fnm install 22
 fnm use 22
 fnm default 22
-corepack enable (question: is this equivalent to `npm install -g corepack` ?)
+corepack enable
 yarn init -2
 ```